Valor Ecclesiasticus: Significance

 The Valor gave the government for the first time a solid understanding of the scale of the wealth of the church as a whole and particularly of the monasteries.
 It was not long before King Henry began planning ways of seizing much of these riches for himself, starting with the smaller religious houses.
 Figures from the Valor were a vital part of the process of the Suppression of Religious Houses Act 1535, Henry's first move in the dissolution of the monasteries, which dissolved all monasteries with a declared income of less than £200 per year.

 The Valor is a document of the first importance for historians of the later mediæval and Tudor church, the English Reformation, and the Dissolution.
 It is also valuable to economic historians of the period.

-A three year Rediscovering the Tudor Domesday project to digitised and share the Valor Ecclesiasticus was launched in 2025.
+A three year Rediscovering the Tudor Domesday project to digitise and share the Valor Ecclesiasticus was launched in 2025.